Azure-Samples/contoso-chat/docs/README.md

 ## 3. End-to-End Workflow

 The Contoso Chat application sample reflects the end-to-end developer workflow for building a generative AI application on the Azure AI platform.
-You'll go from from _prompt engineering_ (ideation using the RAG pattern with promptflow) to _LLM Ops_ (iterative evaluation for response quality, and deployment for operationalization) as shown below.
+You'll go from from _prompt engineering_ (ideation using the RAG pattern with prompty) to _LLM Ops_ (iterative evaluation for response quality, and deployment for operationalization) as shown below.

 ![LLM Ops](./img/00-llmops-lifecycle.png)